 Preparation of THY (Todd-Hewitt yeast extract) agar plates

-For 1 L of media, add 30 g of Todd-Hewitt powder and 2 g of yeast extract to a 2 L Erlenmeyer flask.
+For 1 L of media, add 30 g of Todd-Hewitt powder, 2 g of yeast extract and 20 g of agar to a 2 L Erlenmeyer flask.
 Add 970 mL of deionized water to the contents of the flask and include a stir bar.
 Autoclave the media at a temperature of 121 °C and pressure of 15 lb/in2 for 30 min.
 Thereafter, set the media on a stir plate and allow for cooling with gentle stirring.

 Pour the media into appropriately sized sterile Petri dishes (100 mm x 15 mm dishes for growth and maintenance of bacteria, 35 mm x 10 mm dishes for killing assays) under a laminar flow.
 Allow the media to dry for 2 h under the laminar hood.
 Thereafter, the plates can be stored at 4 °C for 1 month.